Imayorrr/ADIDAS-SALES-REPORT-ANAYSIS/README.md

 # Adidas-sales-report-analysis
-The Adidas dataset is designed to provide detailed insight into the company’s sales performance, product demand, and customer buying patterns across different regions, products, and time periods.
+Adidas is a globally recognized sportswear company founded in 1949 in Germany by Adolf Dassler.
+The brand specializes in athletic footwear, apparel and accessories and is known for its iconic three stripes design.
+ In this analysis, we worked with Adidas sales dataset to understand how the brand is performing across different regions, retailers, products and time periods.
+The goal was to go beyond just number and uncover the meaningful patterns in customer buying behavior, product demand and overall sales performance.

+ # Problem Statement
+ Adidas operates in a highly competitive and dynamic market.
+Fluctuations in sales performance, regional demand differences, product category and consumer preferences can significantly impact overall profitability and growth.
+The challenge is to analyze Adidas sales and performance data to identify key trends, revenue drivers and growth opportunities.

 # Dataset used
 <a href="https://github.com/Imayorrr/Adidas-sales-report-analysis/blob/main/Copy%20of%20Adidas_US_Sales_Datasets11(2)%20waa.xlsx">Dataset used</a>

 ## Objectives
-1. To identify the regions that generate the highest revenue and profits.
-2. To analyze how different sales method impact overall sales performance.
+1. To analyze how different sales method impact overall sales performance.
+2. To identify the regions that generate the highest profits.
-3. To examine the sales trend quarterly over time to understand the growth patterns and seasonal variations.
+3. To examine the  quarterly sales trend
-4. To identify the top states with the highest revenue
+4. To identify the retailers with the highest profit.
 5. To identify the products the consumers prefer the most.

 <img width="1184" height="502" alt="image" src="https://github.com/user-attachments/assets/f0affe03-18e3-4e9d-966c-ce86ff2c08aa" />